JuliaAI/LearnAPI.jl/docs/src/index.md

 <br><br>
 ```

-## Goals
+## Accelerated overview

-- Ease of implementation for existing machine learning algorithms

-- Applicability to a large variety of algorithms

-- Provision of clear interface points for model-generic tooling, such as performance
+LearnAPI provides a collection methods stubs, such as `fit` and `predict`, to be
+implemented by machine learning (ML) models wishing to buy into model-generic
-  evaluation through resampling, hyperparameter optimization, and iterative model control.
+functionality, such as hyperparameter optimization, provided by ML toolboxes and other

-- Should be data container agnostic

-- Should be documented in detail

-It is *not* a design goal of LearnAPI.jl to provide a convenient interface for the general
-user to directly interact with ML models.

-## Quick tours
+packages.
+It also provides a number of Julia traits for making specific promises of
+behaviour.

+It is designed to be powerful, from the point of view of adding model-generic
+functionality, while minimising the burden on devlopers implementing the API for a
+specific model.

 - To see how to **INTERACT WITH** models implementing LearnAPI: [Basic fit/predict
   workflow](@ref workflow).